RajeshR45/ShadowFox/README.md

       DATASET PREPARATION : https://www.kaggle.com/datasets/ajaykgp12/cars-wagonr-swift
                             https://www.kaggle.com/datasets/tongpython/cat-and-dog

+                            The dataset is labelled using roboflow (a tool which is used to annotate images).

       DATA AUGUMENTATION : The images in the dataset are reduced in size using train and test_Datagen methods.
 The height and width of the images are modified upto 20%, rotation range of 30 degree and some images are also flipped horizontally using ImageDataGenerator() method